OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 1. Log in.
 2. Save information about your job in a submission script.
 3. Submit your submission script to the scheduler.
-4. out and wait for your job to finish.
+4. Log out and wait for your job to finish.

-> You can set up your submission script so that the scheduler sends you an email once your job is [finished](#nano).
+> You can set up your submission script so the scheduler sends you an email once your job has [finished](#nano).

 The following sections contain a guided exercise.
 This exercise will show you how to do each of these steps.
-You may find it useful to reference this guides's list of [Linux commands](#linux-commands).
+You may find it useful to reference this tutorial's list of [Linux commands](#linux-commands).

 # Submission Scripts
 Submission scripts give information about your job to the scheduler.
 Remember to use your username in place of `pete` in the following examples.